ManApart/quest-command/notes.md

 - Item could fit in bag weight but then bag be too heavy for character to move
 - Looking at a creature will say what the creature has equipped (is wearing)
 - Pickup/Place commands have optional count for item stacks
+- Carrying space?
+- Remove hatchet and apple from starting inventory and place them in world etc

 Item Ideas

 - Powerful sword that boosts all stats but drains morality.
 Boost equivalent to how good you are.
 Turns into drains if morality becomes negative.
+- Ice skates: overtime you get new tools that allow you to explore new areas

 ### General UI